-In the fall protection industry, every decision can be the difference between life and death.
-Here are the Five Most Common Fall Protection Mistakes and how to avoid them.
+In the fall protection industry, every decision can be the difference between serious injury or worse… Here are the Five Most Common Fall Protection Mistakes and how to avoid them.

 Today’s full-body harnesses can be equipped with the necessary gear and options to meet the demands of any job.
 Whether you work in the construction, wind energy, ironwork, or telecom industries these harnesses help workers get the job done as safely and efficiently as possible.

 Should a fall occur, fall arrest forces are distributed evenly throughout the body, substantially reducing the chances of injury.
 However, fall protection harnesses are not foolproof.
 Faulty or misused fall protection can be just as dangerous as using no fall protection at all.

 Knowing how to properly don and adjust a fall protection harness can save your life.
 Before wearing a harness it is imperative to inspect it for any damage including worn, frayed, or missing threads, cracked webbing, or foreign material on the harness.

 If any damage is visible immediately remove it from service.

 Harnesses come in several styles and configurations, please refer to the manufacturer’s instructions on donning procedures for your specific harness.